 - Pay more than the minimum each month, if possible.
-Keep overall balances down and reduce interest paid by making payments above the monthly minimum.
+Keep overall balances down and reduce the accumulation of interest by making payments that are more than the monthly minimum.

-Wells Fargo’s Path to Good Credit offers a credit education resource with helpful tips, information, and interactive quizzes to help you learn more about establishing good credit and how it can help you achieve your financial goals.
+These are just a few of the tips you should keep in mind as you work to build strong credit.
+Wells Fargo’s Smarter Credit Center is a credit education resource with additional tips, information, and interactive quizzes to help you learn more about how to establish healthy credit and how it can help you achieve your future financial goals.